 Joel Chmara started teaching at the College of Lake County in 2004.
 He teaches Public Speaking, Small Group Communication and he developed an Oral Interpretation performance art course that runs every spring semester.
-Joel was the head coach of the Speech Team for 8 years and now serves as the assistant coach.
+Joel coaches the speech team at the college.
 He is also a performance poet who has toured throughout the U.S. and Europe.
-Joel has featured on HBO’s Def Poetry, been in the National Poetry Slam finals, co-wrote and co-starred in a Big 10 Basketball commercial, and was once paid not to perform for Michelle Obama.
+Joel was featured on HBO’s Def Poetry, been in the National Poetry Slam finals, presented a TED X Talk, co-wrote and co-starred in a Big 10 Basketball commercial, and was once paid not to perform for Michelle Obama.
 Joel is an alumni of Northern Arizona University and Illinois State University.

 It all began when I fell off a roof.
 After graduating from Franklin High School in Milwaukee I obtained a certificate in carpentry from Milwaukee Area Technical College, after which I immediately became a carpenter's apprentice.
 Two months into the job, I was hammering nails into the roof of a house and I day-dreamed myself backwards off that roof and landed nine feet below on the grass.
 That crash landing inspired to work with my mind rather than my hands, thus initiated my trip through higher education.
 The journey led me to the acquisition of a bachelor’s degree then master’s degree in Communication from the University of Wisconsin – Milwaukee and, ultimately, to a professorship at the College of Lake County.